Execution

 lmake.depend('foo',read=True)

-argument. - The execution of
+. - The execution of

-ldepend foo
+ldepend -R foo

-option is not passed. - Under the condition that these actions are not preceded by a call to
+. - Under the condition that these actions are not preceded by a call to

 lmake.depend('foo',ignore=True)